Pat Dobson: Baseball career

 In a transaction primarily driven by the Orioles' need for a power-hitting catcher, he was dealt along with Davey Johnson, Johnny Oates and Roric Harrison to the Atlanta Braves for Earl Williams and Taylor Duncan on the last day of the Winter Meetings on December 1, 1972.
 After starting the 1973 season 3–7, Dobson was sent to the Yankees on June 7 for four minor league players (none of whom panned out).
 Escaping Atlanta, he again blossomed and finished the season with a 9–8 record for the Yankees.
 Dobson started the 1974 campaign weakly, achieving only a 6–11 record by mid–season.
 However, Dobson anchored the Yankees' pitching staff in the second half of the season, finishing with a 19–15 record and a 3.07 ERA, the best numbers that year for a Yankee pitcher.
 After a slumping 11–14, 4.07 in 1975, Dobson was traded to the Indians, and recovered in 1976 with a 16–12, 3.48 record.
 The 1977 season proved to be his last, as Dobson compiled a 3–12, 6.16 record.
 He was released by the Indians during spring training of 1978.

 In his 11-season career Dobson had a record of 122–129, with 1,301 strikeouts, a 3.54 earned run average, 74 complete games, 14 shutouts, 19 saves, and 2,120 1/3 innings pitched in 414 games.

 Later life

-After his playing days, Dobson became a pitching coach for the Brewers, Padres, Royals, and Orioles.
+After his playing days, Dobson became a pitching coach for the Brewers, Padres, Royals and Orioles.
 From 1989 to 1990, he was the manager of the Fort Myers Sun Sox of the Senior Professional Baseball Association, leading the team to a 37–35 record and a playoff berth in his first season and an 11–14 record at the time of the league's demise on December 26, 1990.
 In 1997, Dobson joined the San Francisco Giants organization and worked as an advance major league scout and assistant to general manager Brian Sabean.

-In 2006 Dobson died from leukemia in San Diego at the age of 64, a day after being diagnosed with the disease.
+In 2006 Dobson died from leukemia in San Diego at the age of 64, one day after being diagnosed with the disease.